psndna88/AGNi-xanmod_x86-64/drivers/net/wireless/realtek/rtl88x2bu/README.md

-Warning: If you decide to do a distro upgrade, which will likely install a new version of kernel such as 5.15 to 6.1, you need to upgrade this driver with the newest available before performing the disto upgrade.
+Warning: If you decide to do a distro upgrade, which will likely install a new version of kernel such as 5.15 to 6.1, you need to upgrade this driver with the newest available code before performing the disto upgrade.
 Use the following commands in the driver directory:

 ```
 git pull